anasokda1000-maker/Group-activity-recognition/README.md

 does not model the temporal aspect of group activities.
 This is very similar to our two-stage model without the temporal modeling.

-### B4) Temporal Model with Image Features: This baseline is
+### B4) Temporal Model with Image Features:
-a temporal extension of the first baseline.
 It examines the idea of feeding image level features directly to a LSTM model to recognize group activities.
-In this baseline, the AlexNet model is deployed on the whole image and resulting fc7 features are fed to a LSTM model.
-This baseline can be considered as a reimplementation of Donahue et al. [11].
+In this baseline, the ResNet50 model is deployed on the whole image and resulting fc7 features are fed to a LSTM model.

-### B5) Temporal Model with Person Features: This baseline is
+### B5) Temporal Model with Person Features:
-a temporal extension of the second baseline: fc7 features pooled over all people are fed to a LSTM model to recognize group activities.
+fc7 features pooled over all people are fed to a LSTM model to recognize group activities.

-### B6) Two-stage Model without LSTM 1: This baseline is a
+### B6) Two-stage Model without LSTM 1:
-variant of our model, omitting the person-level temporal model (LSTM 1).
+This baseline is a variant of our model, omitting the person-level temporal model (LSTM 1).
 Instead, the person-level classification is done only with the fine-tuned person CNN.

-### B7) Two-stage Model without LSTM 2: This baseline is a
+### B7) Two-stage Model without LSTM 2:
-variant of our model, omitting the group-level temporal model (LSTM 2).
+This baseline is a variant of our model, omitting the group-level temporal model (LSTM 2).
 In other words, we do the final classification based on the outputs of the temporal models for individual person action labels, but without an additional group-level LSTM